• Skip to primary navigation

 Another Czech garlic soup version I made with egg and mozzarella cheese

-Top the česnečka with chopped parsley and croutons.
+Top the česnečka with chopped parsley and croutons then serve it while it's still hot.

 This Czech style garlic soup is full of flavor and comfort.
 Made with a few simple ingredients, you can whip this up quickly to warm yourself on chilly days.
 The recipe is a guideline you can follow to make your own comforting version of česnečka.